-Southampton Solent University: up to one new full fee waiver per year for any Syrian National with refugee status (per year of entry).
-Applicants must live within reasonable commuting distance of Southampton Solent University and should be aged 18–25 years old or who are in the UK under the Governments Syrian Vulnerable Persons Relocation Scheme.
+Solent University Southampton: up to one new full fee waiver per year for any Syrian National with refugee status (per year of entry).
+Applicants must live within reasonable commuting distance of Solent University and should be aged 18–25 years old or who are in the UK under the Governments Syrian Vulnerable Persons Relocation Scheme.
+Solent University also awards one Solent Sanctuary Scholarship consisting of a full yearly fee waiver and a £3,000 grant to a person seeking sanctuary studying on a three-year undergraduate programme.

 University of South Wales: the USW Refugee Sanctuary Scheme covers the full tuition fee costs for the Pre-sessional English Language Programme or the International Foundation Programme (Intensive English) for eligible applicants.
 The USW Asylum Seeker Bursary covers the full tuition fee costs of an eligible full-time postgraduate course, along with an additional £1,000 for course related costs.

 University of Suffolk: two scholarships (one undergraduate and one postgraduate) are offered to asylum seekers who are unable to access financial support from Student Finance England.
-The scholarships offer a full tuition fee waiver and a £500 Suffolk Bursary per year of study.
+The scholarships offer a full tuition fee waiver and a £500 Suffolk Bursary per year of study (the bursary is only available for undergraduate students).

 University of Surrey: a partial tuition fee payment and a maintenance grant of £1,500 are available for one undergraduate student and one postgraduate taught student who are asylum seekers or who hold Discretionary Leave to Remain.
 This award is not available to those who already hold an equivalent or higher level qualification.